University of Maryland - College Park Overview

 University of Maryland - College Park Rankings

-UMCP is ranked #117 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to our 2021 analysis, UMCP is ranked #145 out of 2,320 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.
-UMCP also holds the #2 spot on the Best Colleges in Maryland ranking.
+Out of the 30 colleges in Maryland, it is ranked at #3.

-The following table lists the notable rankings from College Factual that UMCP has received.
+The following table lists some notable awards UMCP has earned from around the web.

 Where Is University of Maryland - College Park?